 - Family Links is a national charity dedicated to empowering children, parents, families and schools to be emotionally healthy - they have some great downloadable resources for parents.

-- Contact a Family provides help and advice to families caring for a disabled child or a child with specific health conditions.
+- Contact provides help and advice to families caring for a disabled child or a child with specific health conditions.

 - The Fatherhood Institute is a national support organisation for all dads.
 Some of its projects focus on helping fathers to support their children's learning.